Optimist Hill ChaletSaskatoon, SK

 Project Summary

-The organization launched a capital campaign to raise $3,000,000.
-They raised enough to build the hill, but they had a funding gap to provide a building that the community would use.
-The Optimist Hill Campaign Co-Chairs originally reached out to 3twenty in hope of renting some of our office trailers from our rental division to use as temporary buildings.
+To move the project forward, the organization launched a $3,000,000 capital campaign.
+The campaign raised enough funding to build the hill.
+However, a funding gap remained for a permanent building that the community could use.
+As a result, the Optimist Hill Campaign Co-Chairs initially reached out to 3twenty to rent office trailers from the rental division as temporary structures.
 We didn’t think that was good enough.